rroa/mrroa/README.md

-mrroa
+Mr. Roa's code repository.
 =====

-Repository for the examples of Mr. Roa's technical articles.
+This is meant to be a repository for the examples of Mr. Roa's technical articles.